 And make sure you’re ready to take advantage of all those fantastic mega and macro sightings by getting your PADI Digital Underwater Photographer certification before departure.
 You wouldn’t want to miss out on any amazing shots!

 September is a shoulder season month for many destinations around the world.
-Shoulder seasons mark the transition from peak season to low season or vice versa.
+As mentioned above, shoulder seasons mark the transition from peak season to low season or vice versa.

 When considering dive travel during September, Egypt cannot be overlooked.
 It offers calm sea conditions, abundant marine life, and is the best time to spot thresher sharks in the Red Sea.
 If you hope to see manta rays, September is also the best month for sightings in Fiji.